edwardcarrington/markdown_resume/resume.md

 ----------
 **Mentor, [Henry Ford Learning Institute](https://hfli.org/)** (2017-present, Detroit MI)

-- Entrepreneurship program that empowers youth to take charge of the impact they want to create for themselves and for others.
+- Entrepreneurship program that empowers youth to take charge of the impact they want to create for themselves and others.
 - Through work in teams and alongside mentors who are entrepreneurs and social innovators, youth gain in-demand skills and mindsets that position them as emerging changemakers in school, at work, and for their community.

 **Judge, [DHack](http://www.dhack.org/)** (2018, Detroit MI)